Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

 \subsection{Technical Assumption}

-We now add some technical assumption that will be needed in our arguments: \begin{Assumption} There exists a $j\in [n]$ such that $\dfrac{\partial J(\overrightarrow{x}(T))}{\partial x_j(T)}>0$ for all $x(T)\in \mathbb{R}$. \end{Assumption} Note that this is equivalent to saying there exists at least one individual such that the influencer always values a marginal increase in its state.
-That is, holding all opinions the same, any increase in that agent's opinion will be translated to a strict increase in their likelihood of voting for the choice backed by the influencer.\footnote{Note that this rules out $J(\cdot)$ functions with stationary points, i.e., those for which $\nabla_{x(T)} J(x(T))= \overrightarrow{0}$ for some $x(T)\in \mathbb{R}$.} The purpose of this assumption is to rule out a pathological case where the necessity conditions for the optimality of an allocation become so general that they apply for all controls and are thus uninformative.
+We now add a technical assumption that will be needed in our arguments: \begin{Assumption} {There exists a $j\in [n]$ such that $\dfrac{\partial J(\overrightarrow{z})}{\partial z_j(T)}>0$ for all $\overrightarrow{z}\in \mathbb{R}^n$.} \end{Assumption} Note that this is equivalent to saying there exists at least one individual such that the influencer always values a marginal increase in its state.
+That is, holding all opinions the same, any increase in that agent's opinion will be translated to a strict increase in their likelihood of voting for the choice backed by the influencer.\footnote{{This rules out $J(\cdot)$ functions with stationary points, i.e., those for which $\nabla_{\overrightarrow{z}} J(\overrightarrow{z})= \overrightarrow{0}$ for some $\overrightarrow{z}\in \mathbb{R}^n$.
+For example, this rules out an objective which is a sum of Heaviside functions.}} The purpose of this assumption is to rule out a pathological case where the necessity conditions for the optimality of an allocation become so general that they apply to all controls and are thus uninformative.